 Alaska is a huge state and Anchorage will be your starting point for visiting Denali and Kenai Fjords National Parks.
 Several major airlines fly in and out of the Anchorage airport.

 For traveling throughout Alaska, taking the train is a popular option but in my opinion, renting a car is the best way to cover a lot of territory in a short amount of time.
-There are also several camper van rental companies in Anchorage if you want to really emerge yourself in the Alaska outdoors.
+There are also several camper van rental companies in Anchorage if you want to really emerge yourself in the Alaskan outdoors.
 Keep in mind that campsites in Kenai Fjords and Denali National Parks book up fast, so be sure to make reservations early.